willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/towards_reproducible_science.md

 --------

 Suppose, this was a multi-author paper.
-Then, it would be easy to
+Then, it would be easy

-- _return_ to any _earlier version_ of the scripts at any later point,
+- to _return_ to any _earlier version_ of the scripts at any later point, ot

-- _compare_ scripts between _revisions_ sent to the journal, or
+- to _compare_ scripts between _revisions_ sent to the journal.

-- _roll back_ any _changes_ that are perhaps later found to be wrong.

 ---